 Generally not needed for stays of up to 90 days.

-- Citizens of EU countries can freely enter the Czech Republic and are entitled to apply for visas to stay indefinitely.
+- Citizens of EU countries can freely enter the Czech Republic.

 - Citizens of the US, Canada, Australia, New Zealand, Israel, Japan and many other countries can stay in the Czech Republic for up to 90 days without a visa.
 Other nationalities should check current visa requirements with the Czech embassy in their home country.
 There’s more information on the Czech Ministry of Foreign Affairs (www.mzv.cz) website.